GLOBAL MARKETS-Asian shares buoyed by US data, accommodative central banks

 The dollar index held onto Thursday's gains of 1.1 percent, its biggest one-day rally in a month, to stand at 82.318, extending its rebound from six-week low of 81.407 hit on Wednesday.

-The Australian dollar hit a three-year low as the currency was still smarting from dovish comments by the Reserve Bank of Australia (RBA) on Tuesday.
+The Australian dollar hit a three-year low as the currency was also smarting from dovish comments by the Reserve Bank of Australia (RBA) on Tuesday.

 That prompted markets to not only price in a cut in interest rates next week, but a second easing before year-end, shrinking the yield premium offered by Australian over U.S. debt to its lowest since 2008.